-Last year, CDC launched Australia’s largest eco-friendly bus fleet of 30 hybrids demonstrating our strong focus on sustainability and innovation.
+CDC has Australia’s largest eco-friendly bus fleet of 45 hybrids demonstrating our strong focus on sustainability and innovation.
 By 2022, 50 hybrids will be in service across our Melbourne metropolitan bus routes.
 In London, hybrid buses make up more than 45% of Metroline’s fleet of close to 1,600 buses.

 The bonus when transitioning our bus fleet from gas and diesel to hybrids is that it can be done immediately without the need for additional infrastructure.
 The local automotive industry also wins with all body manufacture and fit outs for our hybrid buses completed domestically.

-In Australia, CDC operates more than 30 hybrid buses.
+In Australia, CDC operates 45 hybrid buses.
 Internationally ComfortDelGro operates more than 700 hybrid buses in the United Kingdom and more than 25 hybrid buses in Singapore.